Adds a conditional new column via "if" conditions

-This is how you would map Parabola If/Else fields to the above example:
+This is how you would map Parabola Insert if/else column step fields to the above example:

 Column Name is where the result will go, by default it will be set to the Default Value, which is the Do the default task of the Otherwise if nothing is true section, or the B=0 of the final Else block.

 Each card represents a single If statement, or Else If statement (which is the same as an If).
 Not an Else statement.